 Hospital Appeal Board

 The Hospital Appeal Board is an independent, quasi-judicial appeal tribunal created under the Hospital Act to provide medical practitioners with an avenue of appeal from hospital board of management decisions affecting hospital privileges.

 Medical Services Commission

-The Medical Services Commission manages the Medical Services Plan (MSP) in accordance with the Medicare Protection Act and Regulations.
-The responsibilities of the MSC are two-fold: to ensure that all B.C. residents have reasonable access to medical care and to manage the provision and payment of medical services in an effective and cost-efficient manner.
+The Medical Services Commission manages the Medical Services Plan in accordance with the Medicare Protection Act and Regulations.
+The responsibilities of the commission are two-fold: to ensure that all B.C. residents have reasonable access to medical care; and to manage the provision and payment of medical services in an effective and cost-efficient manner.

 Mental Health Review Board

-The Mental Health Review Board is an independent tribunal created under the Mental Health Act to conduct hearings to review and decide whether persons certified / detained at any mental health facility in B.C. should continue to be certified / detained based on criteria in the Act.
-The Board’s function is to ensure that patients who are certified by physicians and detained involuntarily in provincial mental health facilities have access to an objective and timely review process.
+The Mental Health Review Board is an independent tribunal created under the Mental Health Act to conduct hearings to review and decide whether persons certified / detained at any mental health facility in B.C. should continue to be certified / detained based on criteria in the act.
+The board’s function is to make sure patients who are certified by physicians and detained involuntarily in provincial mental health facilities have access to an objective and timely review process.

 Patient Care Quality Review Boards

-The Patient Care Quality Review Boards are six independent review boards created under the Patient Care Quality Review Board Act to receive and review care quality complaints that have first been addressed by a health authority's Patient Care Quality Office and remain unresolved.
-The boards may make recommendations to the Minister of Health and the health authorities for improving the quality of patient care in B.C.
+The Patient Care Quality Review Boards are six independent review boards created under the Patient Care Quality Review Board Act.
+They receive and review care quality complaints that have first been addressed by a health authority's Patient Care Quality Office, but remain unresolved.
+The boards may make recommendations to the Minister of Health and the health authorities for improving the quality of patient care in British Columbia.